cultureandempire/cultureandempire.github.io/README.md

 * *Fear and uncertainty*, where individuals are arrested for specific activities that may be more or less innocent.
 Laws originally designed to protect children from sexual predators now mark children as "sex offenders" for sending each other nude "selfies."

 * *Removal of privacy*, where the State makes it clear that it is listening to our conversations, and takes them very seriously.
-The arrest of [more than one teenager](http://dailycaller.com/2013/07/02/second-teen-spends-months-in-jail-for-video-game-threat/) for making sarcastic threats inside an online video game sends a clear message: we're watching, so behave.
+The arrest of [more than one teenager](http://dailycaller.com/2013/07/02/second-teen-spends-months-in-jail-for-video-game-threat/) for making sarcastic threats inside an on-line video game sends a clear message: we're watching, so behave.

 * *Agents provocateurs*, where specific communities or projects are infiltrated by agents who try to push participants towards violent acts or words, so they can be arrested or subverted.
 This happens in many real-world protests, as police forces have an economic incentive in more, not less, disturbances.

 Any experienced activist will assume that most large Internet firms, indeed most large technology firms, are tied into the surveillance networks, and collaborate with the alphabet agencies in varying degrees.
 That includes phone companies like Verizon, broadband providers like Comcast, major commercial websites like Facebook, Twitter, and Ebay, software firms like Microsoft and Oracle, network equipment providers like Cisco, and so on.

 Large Internet firms claim to resist pressure to collaborate with the alphabet agencies.
 It would, however, be naive to assume that statements such as, "We do not give the National Security Agency access to our servers" are not lies by omission.
 If an agency has full access to the networks, it doesn't need access to servers.
 If the NSA isn't listening, perhaps others are.

 Power must use a delicate hand when interfering with our ability to organize via the Internet.
 The Thai military has squadrons of soldiers whose job it is to write flattering comments about the country's monarchy, and down-vote criticism.
 The Chinese army does the same with political discussion on forums.
 It's a little comedic because of course no one going to such a forum will be swayed by thousands of obviously insincere comments (or even sincere ones); they go to argue.

 I assume that western spies are a little more sophisticated than the Thai military, and aren't simply spamming the Web with comments about how great the US political system is.
 What the spy state wants is to know everything about everyone, now, and provide this to the security services so that they can suppress or divert political dissent.

 To reach this goal of "Total Information Awareness", society must use the Internet more, not less.
-We have to trust the web sites we visit and trust our personal lives to, otherwise it becomes too hard to spy on us.
+We have to trust the websites we visit and trust our personal lives to, otherwise it becomes too hard to spy on us.
 We have to feel safe enough to expose ourselves, otherwise we'll find ways to hide.
 The cat, hunting a mouse, must wait silently until the mouse feels confident enough to leave its hole.
 Only then can it pounce.
 The spy state is the cat and we are, in its eyes, the mice.

 If enough people feel annoyed by state surveillance, it's quite plausible that the leading edge of digital society will move to fully private forums running on private darknets.
 If this were to get any kind of weight and the mass market were to follow, it would present a real problem for the state security services.